spicelang/spice/docs/docs/language/data-types.md

 	You can find more information about that in the respective sections.

 ## The `dyn` data type
 The `dyn` data type is a more unconventional data type.
 Dyn stands for dynamic and means that the `dyn` data type can hold any value of one of the four types `double`, `int`, `string` or `bool`.
 The concrete type of a `dyn` variable gets infered at compile time so that the language stays type-safe.
-This also means, that as soon as you assign a value to a `dyn` variable, the type gets set and is not mutable anymore.
+This also means, that as soon as you assign a value to a `dyn` variable, the type gets set fixed and is not mutable anymore.

 Dyn variables can defined like this: